Supersonicboss1/Helpful-Websites-Supersonicboss1/README.md

 ## General

-- The [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/releases) Github repo contains the latest files for the current CFW, as well as the Fusee-Primary Payload for launch.
+- The [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/releases) Github repo contains the latest files for the current CFW, as well as the Fusee-Primary payload for launch.

-- The [Hekate](https://github.com/CTCaer/hekate/releases/) Github Repo contains the latest files for the current bootloader, as well as the payload needed for launch
+- The [Hekate](https://github.com/CTCaer/hekate/releases/) Github Repo contains the latest files for the current bootloader, as well as the payload needed for launch.

 - [Switch Cheat Updater](https://github.com/HamletDuFromage/switch-cheats-updater) by HamletDuFromage allows you to easily update your cheats directly from the switch.

 - [EmuTool](https://github.com/XorTroll/emuiibo) is a program for emuiibo which is designed to allow you to easily create amiibo files for it.
-There is also a [Python Script](https://gist.github.com/igoticecream/6b5fe3c2086fde2f9d634740be855f80) which achives the same perpose, but downloads all at once.
+There is also a [Python Script](https://gist.github.com/igoticecream/6b5fe3c2086fde2f9d634740be855f80) which achives the same purpose, but downloads all at once.

 - [NS-USBLoader](https://github.com/developersu/ns-usbloader) is a program that allows you to install NSP files to your switch directly from your PC.